Paisseon/K1ModManager/README.md

+# WIP

+I'm still working on this-- everything will be open sourced soon.

 # KOTOR 1 Mod Manager

 Welcome to KOTOR 1 Mod Manager (K1MM for short), a tool designed to allow easy and simple installation of mods for the iOS version of KOTOR 1.
-Please be aware that K1MM currently only supports mods from (Snigaroo's mobile build)[https://www.reddit.com/r/kotor/wiki/k1fullbuildmobile] and a few hand-selected mods with compatibility.
+Please be aware that K1MM currently only supports mods from [Snigaroo's mobile build](https://www.reddit.com/r/kotor/wiki/k1fullbuildmobile) and a few hand-selected mods with compatibility.
 Now with that out of the way, let's start with the setup necessary to get your mods installed.
 It's very easy-- just follow the steps under **Setup Instructions** and you'll be good to go.

 **Required Apps**
 - [CrossOver](https://www.codeweavers.com/crossover/download)